kTheLemon/UC-standard-format/STANDARD.md

 ```
 0:A,
 ```
+Trailing empty cells can be omitted.
+The grid is looped from left to right, then down by one each time the edge is reached.

 # Compressing
 Every seperate part after the `UC;` header must be compressed through zlib then Base64-encoded before being concatinated.
 If this step isn't taken then the header must be modified to be `-UC;` instead.